-Table 4 below has the existing and development potential estimates of both Sector Plans.
+Table 2 below has the existing and proposed development estimates of both Sector Plans.
 Given the current market potential and the challenges of assembling the shopping center properties, the full extent of the proposed development potential will likely not happen in the life of this Plan.